Bobby Witt Jr. Player Props: Royals vs. Orioles

 Bobby Witt Jr. At The Plate

+- He has homered in nine games this year (14.5%), leaving the park in 3.7% of his plate appearances.

-- In 31.1% of his games this year, Witt Jr. has picked up at least one RBI.
-In four of those games (6.6%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- Witt Jr. has picked up an RBI in 30.6% of his games this season, with two or more RBI in 6.5% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.